 6) and a pre-addressed envelopes for each letter requested if electronic submissions are not permissible.

 These materials should be sent to me via e-mail and with all necessary attachments in .DOC or .DOCX format.
-(Pre-addressed envelopes and/or any materials you can not send electronically should be sent to my campus address in the Weinstein International Center.)
+(Pre-addressed envelopes and/or any materials you can not send electronically should be sent to my campus address.)
 Also, please note that if I agree to write a letter of recommendation it is because I am supportive of your candidacy and confident that you will succeed.
 So let me let you in on an open secret: if you're asked to waive your access to a letter of recommendation, you should do so.
 Answering otherwise gives the appearance of not trusting your letter writer, or trusting yourself to pick a strong recommender.
 It also means that reviewers will not put much weight on a recommender's letter if access has not been waived.
 For these reasons, you should waive your access to view letters of recommendation written on your behalf.